 Sensitisation means that after a high level of exposure, a person could become allergic to the substance.
-If sensitised, each time the person is in contact again with the substance (even at very low concentrations) the person would have a high allergic reaction with respiratory impacts (e.g. asthma).
+If sensitised, each time the person is in contact again with the substance (even at very low concentrations) the person would have a strong allergic reaction with respiratory impacts (e.g. asthma).

-The majority of individuals with diisocyanates-related asthma show improvement or total recovery after exposure have ceased.
+The majority of individuals with diisocyanates-related asthma show improvement over time or total recovery after exposure has ceased.

-Furthermore, it is important to highlight that the majority of MDI's and TDI's uses are industrial or professional applications.
-Health complaints only occur if the person is in contact with the substance after high levels of exposure.
+Furthermore, it is important to highlight that the majority of diisocyanates uses are industrial or professional applications.
+Health complaints only occur if the person is in contact with the substance at high levels of exposure.